When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Unearth 25 impactful statistics to understand the global crisis of child abandonment.

-Child abandonment is a critical and dangerous issue both in the United States and worldwide.
-To educate you on the topic, we’ve compiled 25 child abandonment statistics and facts.
+It is a critical, dangerous issue affecting thousands of vulnerable lives in the United States and millions more globally.
+To help you understand the scope of this crisis, we have compiled the most essential child abandonment statistics and facts.

 Key Facts About Child Abandonment

-1. There is no official record of the amount of children abandoned worldwide.
+• Global data is scarce: There is no single official record for the total number of children abandoned worldwide.

-5. In the U.S., all 50 states have enacted the Infant Safe Haven Law, allowing parents to safely surrender their newborns without facing consequences or prosecution.
+• Legal options exist: All 50 states have enacted Infant Safe Haven laws, allowing parents to safely surrender newborns without prosecution.

 25 Child Abandonment Statistics and Facts